nguyendt456/rust-multithread-bigsum/README.md

 ## rust_multithread_bigsum
 ### Usage
-Execute `cargo run` for benchmark.
+Execute `cargo run --release` for benchmark.

 **Note:** You can modify these benchmark variable in `src/main.rs`.